 Rules & Conditions

-- To be eligible for a COLAA Prize you must be enrolled in either a PLT or ALP course in the relevant year at the College of Law or the College of Law NZ.
+- To be eligible for a COLAA Prize you must be enrolled in either a PLT, PLSC or ALP course in the relevant year at The College of Law Australia or The College of Law New Zealand.

-- The work submitted may address the topics in any way but must be your own original work.
+- The work submitted may address the topic in any way but must be your own original work.

 - The work may be an essay of up to 2000 words or a video no longer than three minutes (including credits).